respoke/docs/src/client/ios/getting-started.md

 ## Create an account

-First [signup for a free Respoke account](https://portal.respoke.io/#/signup).
+First [signup for a Respoke account](https://portal.respoke.io/#/signup).
 Within the Respoke Dashboard you can create, manage and delete Respoke Apps.
 Clicking on a specific App lets you view your App ID, App Secret, whether you have Dev Mode enabled and App Roles (if any).